-Snohomish County Surface Water Management (SWM) currently operates as three separate utilities—South County, Snohomish, and the Stillaguamish River Clean Water District—even though people pay the same rates and expect the same services countywide.
-This creates a wasteful administrative bureaucracy that is obsolete and inefficient, wasting resources and taxpayer dollars.
-SWM is proposing, through ordinance 17-020, to consolidate the three areas into a single district.
+Until now, Snohomish County Surface Water Management (SWM) has operated as three separate utilities—South County, Snohomish, and the Stillaguamish River Clean Water District—even though people pay the same rates and expect the same services countywide.
+This previous utility structure created a wasteful administrative bureaucracy that was obsolete and inefficient, wasting resources and taxpayer dollars.

 This new ordinance eliminates hundreds of thousands of dollars of administrative overhead, allowing more money to be invested directly in public services.
 It also improves transparency and accountability by requiring new annual reporting to Council and the public.
 A successful small grants program, previously only found in the Stillaguamish River Clean Water District, will be expanded into a countywide program open to all ratepayers under this plan.
 Utility rates will not increase under the new structure, and the Council will evaluate the system again in three years to ensure that projects and services are fairly distributed throughout the county.

 More information can be found in the links below.

 The Port Susan Marine Stewardship Area is a haven for wildlife and a mecca for people to escape back into nature located on the Salish Sea in Snohomish County of Washington State.

 2017 Stormwater Management Program Plan Available for Review